 Sudo is one of the most important, powerful and commonly used utilities that comes as a core command pre-installed on almost every Linux based operating system.
 Sudo program allows users to run programs with the security privileges of another user, by default the superuser.

-To defend against possible attacks due to the Linux Sudo vulnerability, sudoers configuration file needs to be checked and reconfigured securely (by changing “Defaults pwfeedback” to “Defaults !pwfeedback” in the sudoers configuration file.).
+To defend against possible attacks due to Linux Sudo Vulnerability (CVE-2019-14287), sudoers configuration file needs to be checked whether the configuration file have a runs user that includes an exclusion or root.

 Read more educational and inspirational cyber quotes at our page 100+ Best Cyber Security & Hacker Quotes.